History of the School

 Their dedicated service and leadership ensured that the school is now fully co-educational and maintains around 400 pupils.
 Numbers are buoyant, scholarship results the best ever and there are waiting lists in most year groups.
 The school has embraced a flexible approach to boarding and further modernised and expanded its facilities.
 In 2002 the Millennium Classroom Block was opened, closely followed by a refurbishment of the 15m indoor swimming pool complex, a new floodlit astroturf pitch, an extension to the playing fields, a treehouse classroom and wonderful landscaped play areas.
 In 2011 the school’s 5-year development programme was unveiled, ‘Towards 2020’, with its innovative emphasis on Learning, Living and Leading in all areas of the school.
 The Wards left us in August 2012 for pastures new but left an impressive legacy.

 Alastair Morrison then joined us from Fettes Prep School in Edinburgh, with his wife and three young daughters.
 Under his leadership, Feltonfleet went from strength to strength.
 Early in 2015 we opened the new Performing Arts Centre, The Ashbee Centre, providing state-of-the-art facilities for Drama, Dance and Music, featuring a 250 seat auditorium and dedicated Dance Studio.
-“Beyond 2020” was launched in 2016 building on the previous programme, with plans for further development of the site to include a specialist Music School, new Science labs and improved facilities for Design & Technology, Art and Digital Learning.

 As we celebrate our 100th year in Cobham we are starting on the next exciting phase.
 The Morrisons have headed back to Edinburgh and our Deputy Head, Shelley Lance, who joined the school in April 2010, has taken over the headship to make our next piece of history as the very first Headmistress of Feltonfleet.